johnhovanec/booksandbooks/README.md

 # booksandbooks
-This is the project website for COSC617 Advanced Web Development.
+This is a MEAN stack application built as an indivual project for COSC617, Advanced Web Development, at Towson University in the fall of 2016.